Updated October 31, 2021.

 - The flooring (including installation) must be installed by Snap Fitness’s approved vendor.

-- The figures in the chart represent an estimated 3 months’ rent, exclusive of monthly operating expenses.
+- The figures in the Item 7 table represent an estimated 3 months’ rent, exclusive of monthly operating expenses.
 The rental expense may vary widely based on geographic location, size of the Club, local rental rates, and other factors.

-- You should allow 500 to 1,000 square feet in a separate group fitness room for the FitnessOnDemand system.
+- You should allow 500 to 1,000 square feet for functional training space.

 - Landlords may require a security deposit, and utility companies may require that you place a deposit prior to installing telephone, gas, and electricity and related utility services.